Attracting Attention at Career Fairs

-- Prepare a 30 second commercial that highlights what you can do, not what the prospective employer can do for you.
+- Prepare a 30 second elevator pitch that highlights what you can do, not what the prospective employer can do for you.

-- Attend a CES Resume Building Workshops and/or Resume Critique Session.
+- Attend a CES Resume Building Workshop and/or Resume Critique Session.

 - Schedule an appointment with your career advisor for a resume critique.

-- Bring 50 copies of your resume (on resume paper) to the fair.
+- Bring multiple copies of your resume (on resume paper) to the fair.
 Print enough for all the employers you plan to visit plus extras.

-- Consider having your own business card that includes your degree, date of graduation, contact information, and university name.
+- Consider having your own business card which includes your degree, date of graduation, contact information, and university name.

 - Review the list of participating employers at the fair.

 - Review websites of companies you plan to visit.